 Literally meaning "snow woman", Yuki-onna appear as beautiful women in snowy, cold, or mountainous regions.
 They're typically depicted as pale women with long, black or (particularly in modern depictions) blue hair that wear kimonos (however, some traditional depictions also show them being nude).
+Darker and Edgier depictions often reveal this to be an illusion and their true form is actually a blackened, frostbitten mummy.
 Yuki-onna are the spirits of women who died during snow storms.

 Like all mythological creatures, Yuki-onna have many different interpretations.
 Some are benevolent while others are malicious.
 Some Yuki-onna are essentially normal women who live in snowy areas, while others have specific powers.
 These powers can include turning into mist when scared, ice or snow powers, and the ability to hover over snow as to not leave footprints.